 - a.
-New illumination or illumination added to existing systems shall comply with the City's Lighting Design Guidelines (Policy R-40). - b.
+New illumination or illumination added to existing systems shall comply with the applicable codes and the design standards contained in ANSI-IESNA RP-8 -00 Roadway Lighting. - b.
 Existing illumination systems served by a single power source may need to be split into systems with separate power sources. - c.
 Existing or higher illumination levels shall be maintained by using existing or temporary illumination until the new illumination system is operational. - d.
-The contractor shall perform an independent utility verification prior to any illumination, vault and conduit installation and inform the engineer immediately if any additional conflicts are found. - e.
-The Contractor is responsible for maintaining a minimum 10' clearance zone around existing aerial primary power lines during construction.
-Coordinate work with the power company.
-See WAC 296-155-428 for more information. - f.
+The contractor shall perform an independent utility verification prior to any illumination, vault and conduit installation and inform the engineer immediately if any additional conflicts are found.

+- e.
+The Contractor is responsible for maintaining a 10' clearance zone around existing aerial primary power lines during construction.
+Coordinate work with the power company. - f.
 Luminaire standards and foundations shall be installed according to WSDOT applicable standard plans.
-Contractor shall verify soil conditions prior to construction.

-- g.
-Illumination splices shall be made with C-TAP (COPPER CRIMP), 3M 2000 MASTIC WATERPROOFING, and 3M SUPER 88 TAPE. - h.
+Contractor shall verify soil conditions prior to construction. - g.
+Illumination splices shall be made with Burndy plasticized mechanical splices or approved alternate. - h.
 The contractor shall coordinate with the electric utility company regarding the electrical service connection.
-The contractor shall propose the exact location to the CIP representative and meet with the electrical utility company representative prior to installation of meter base. - i.
-Pedestrian and roadway illumination poles shall NOT be located within ten (10) feet of a driveway.
+The contractor shall propose the exact location to the CIP representative and meet with the electrical utility company representative prior to installation of meter base.